Laundry Blues (film)

 Laundry Blues is a 1930 animated short film produced by The Van Beuren Corporation and released by Pathe.
 The film, which takes place in a laundromat run by Chinese caricatures, was released on August 17, 1930.

 The film is part of the cartoon series entitled Aesop's Sound Fables, a set of sound cartoons, which spurn of a series of silent cartoon made in the twenties which were adaptions of Aesop's Fables.

-However, although it is part of the series.
-It is not based on a fable written by Aesop.
+Although it is part of the series, it is not based on a fable written by Aesop.